Step T(w)o It!

 I have also been a classical dancer for most of my life, and a non-classical one for the rest of it.
 Music is to me probably what alcohol is to most - a way to get lost in a feeling bigger than oneself, and a means of expressing emotions that normally would be tightly bound within.

-I am confident of the backing of a zealous brethren when I confess my love for stationery, and card-making.
+I am confident of the backing of a zealous, if small, group of sympathisers, when I confess my love for stationery, and card-making.
 I had a sneaky little wish to start a greeting card company in my foolish youth (read: early teenage), before the advent of e-cards.

 Then Step Two happened.